 BUCKHOLME TOWERS - OFSTED INSPECTION FINDINGS

-Since our Ofsted Inspection in May 2017, Ruth Darvill (who was appointed as Head of School in August 2017) has taken on board and addressed the areas that required improvement.
+Since our Ofsted Inspection in May 2017, we have taken on board and addressed the areas that required improvement.

 Take a look at our School's OFSTED Action Plan here where you will see the steps that have been taken and our ongoing plans.

-An Independent Schools' Inspector herself, Ruth has affiliated the School with the Independent Schools' Association (ISA) and as such we anticipate that we may receive a new inspection as early as the next academic year 2018/2019.
-Pending this inspection, the School Board has requested a pre-inspection in the Michaelmas Term 2018 to confirm Buckholme Towers remains fully compliant and to identify if there are further areas where improvements can be made to achieve Ruth's aim: to take the School's inspection status back to Good, and then to obtain an Outstanding inspection accreditation in the future.
+We have affiliated the School with the Independent Schools' Association (ISA) and as such we anticipate that we may receive a new inspection as early as the next academic year 2018/2019.
+Pending this inspection, the School Board has requested a pre-inspection confirm Buckholme Towers remains fully compliant and to identify if there are further areas where improvements can be made to achieve our aim: to take the School's inspection status back to Good, and then to obtain an Outstanding inspection accreditation in the future.

 Some of the positive findings of our May 2017 OFSTED Report are highlighted below.